Jim Harbaugh: Personal life

-Harbaugh comes from a coaching family, and is the son of college football coach Jack Harbaugh.
+Harbaugh comes from a coaching family and is the son of college football coach Jack Harbaugh.
 He has seven children.
-From his first marriage to Miah Harbaugh (m.
-1996–2006), he has sons Jay (a graduate of Oregon State University and the safeties/special teams coach at the University of Michigan), and James (a graduate of the University of Michigan's School of Music, Theatre & Dance); and a daughter, Grace (a water polo player and history of art major at Michigan).
-From his second marriage to Sarah Feuerborn Harbaugh (m.
+From his first marriage, to Miah Burke (m.
+1996–2006), he has sons Jay (a graduate of Oregon State University and the special teams coordinator for the Seattle Seahawks), and James (a graduate of the University of Michigan's School of Music, Theatre & Dance); and a daughter, Grace (a water polo player and student at the Ross School of Business).
+From his second marriage, to Sarah Feuerborn Harbaugh (m.
 2008), he has two daughters, Addison and Katherine, and two sons, Jack (named after his grandfather) and John (named after his uncle).
 Harbaugh is a Roman Catholic who has done charity work in Piura, Peru.

-Jim Harbaugh's older brother, John, is the head coach of the Baltimore Ravens, and they became the first pair of brothers to serve as head coaches in NFL history, facing each other in the Thanksgiving Classic game in 2011 and Super Bowl XLVII on February 3, 2013.
+Jim Harbaugh's older brother, John, is the head coach of the Baltimore Ravens, and they became the first pair of brothers to serve as head coaches in NFL history, facing each other in the Thanksgiving Classic game in 2011 and Super Bowl XLVII on February 3, 2013, both of which Jim eventually lost.

-In 1994, Harbaugh appeared as a cowboy in the Western/science fiction show The Adventures of Brisco County, Jr. He also made an appearance on the popular TV show Saved by the Bell in 1996, playing the cousin of the character Screech.
+In 1994, Harbaugh appeared as a cowboy in the Western/science fiction show The Adventures of Brisco County, Jr. He also made an appearance on the popular TV show Saved by the Bell: The New Class in 1996, playing the cousin of the character Screech.

 Harbaugh was the co-owner of Panther Racing in the IndyCar Series.
 The main car for the team carried Harbaugh's old jersey number, 4.
 When the team won the 2001 and 2002 IRL championship, the team, which had the option of going to No. 1, chose instead to keep the No. 4 for its association with Harbaugh's career.

 On October 30, 2005, Harbaugh was arrested for DUI after running a stop sign in Encinitas, California.
 He initially pleaded not guilty, but later entered into a plea deal.
 He pleaded guilty to a charge of reckless driving and was sentenced to three years of probation, a $1,300 fine and a drunken-driving educational program.
-The San Diego Union-Tribune reports his blood-alcohol level was .09.
+The San Diego Union-Tribune reported his blood-alcohol level was .09.

 In November 2012, Harbaugh had a cardioversion procedure to correct an arrhythmia (i.e., an abnormal heartbeat rhythm).

 In 2018, Harbaugh portrayed himself on the Comedy Central series Detroiters in the episode "Little Caesars".

+In January 2025, it was announced that Harbaugh would undergo a cardiac ablation and hip replacement.